du1388/SynResamplingClass/README.md

 This is a python script to conduct analysis on the impact of synthetic resampling techniques on the performance of binary classification models.
 For more information please check out our publication.

 ### Installation
-We strongly recommend using Anaconda 3 enviroments which can be downloaded in from their [website](https://www.anaconda.com/distribution/#download-section).
+To avoid clashes in package dependancies, we strongly recommend using Anaconda 3 enviroments which can be downloaded in from their [website](https://www.anaconda.com/distribution/#download-section).
 All requirements are given in ```requirements.txt```.
 For example from the anaconda3 prompt:
 ```
 (base) C:\> cd path-to-this-directory